simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 2 - Continuous Control with DDPG Agent/README.md

     $ tensorboard --logdir runs

-*runs* is a folder created by tensorboardX in the root folder.
+*"runs"* is a folder created by tensorboardX in the root folder.
 It contains the events defined in *train_ddpg_agent.py*.

 When training is done, the best model weights are saved as **checkpoint_actor.pth** and **checkpoint_critic.pth**.